-The 2013 work program for PPL 259 comprised of a 2D seismic survey in support of selecting a drilling location in 2013.
+The 2013 work program for PPL 259 comprised of a 2D seismic survey in support of selecting a drilling location.
 The seismic survey included a 67.5 line km shoot over the western portion of the license area, primarily focused on high-grading the Herea and Nama Leads delineated by seismic acquired in April 2012, as well as two exploration lines over the Ekelesia Lead.
 A second phase of seismic data acquisition will be considered following the analysis of results from this first phase.
-Eaglewood's 65% share of these costs are estimated to be US \$3.3 million.
-In the event a drilling location is located, Eaglewood expects to begin the preparation of a rig location this year, and our work commitment is to initiate drilling operations in September of this year.
-In addition, we have applied for a license variation to allow us the flexibility to drill the well later in 2014.
+Eaglewood's 65% share of these costs was approximately US \$3.0 million.
+In the event a drilling location is located, Eaglewood expects to begin the preparation of the location this year, and our work commitment was to initiate preparation for drilling operations in September of this year and we have done so.
+In addition, we have recieved a license variation to allow us the flexibility to drill the well later in 2014.
 Eaglewood has a 65% participating interest in this license and is the Operator.
-Eaglewood's 65% share of the Stanley pool unitization process of the Stanley pool Eaglewood will be required to pay its share of the development sunk costs to date, as well as development costs going forward.
-Eaglewood's share of these costs is not known at this time.
+Eaglewood's 65% share of the site preparation costs are expected to be \$1.3 million.
+A farmout of 20% of Eaglewood's 65% interest in order to fund the remaining 45% interest is well advanced and expected to be completed prior to year end.
+Finally, dependent on the results of the Stanley unitization process and completion of various other obligations, Eaglewood will be required to pay its share of the development sunk costs to date, as well as development costs going forward.